Ambrose J. Murphy: Early life and career

 Murphy was born July 12, 1869, in Worcester, Massachusetts, where he likely was educated.
 He began his architectural career with his uncle James Murphy (1834–1907), an ecclesiastical architect in Providence, Rhode Island.
 After this he worked briefly as a draughtsman for Martin & Hall.

 Architectural practice

 In 1900 he entered into a partnership with Franklin R. Hindle to form the firm Murphy & Hindle.
 Benjamin W. Wright joined the firm, now known as Murphy, Hindle & Wright, in 1907.
 The firm was dissolved in 1917 after which Murphy continued to work under his own name.

 In 1918 Murphy began working with Samuel M. Morino, who continued with him and eventually inherited the office after Murphy retired in 1942.
 Murphy died on May 27, 1949.

 Legacy

-Ambrose Murphy began his long and distinguished career at roughly the same time that Charles Maginnis of Boston, Massachusetts, was beginning his.
-The younger Murphy was probably greatly influenced by Maginnis's beliefs.
-His unique ecclesiastical buildings are said to be much admired locally and have found their way to some of the National Registers.
+Ambrose Murphy began his career at roughly the same time that Charles Maginnis of Boston, Massachusetts, was beginning his.
+Murphy may have been influenced by Maginnis's beliefs.
+His ecclesiastical buildings are said to be admired locally and some are on National Registers.